snltd/illumos-telegraf-plugins/README.md

 $ vi plugins/inputs/all/all.go
 ```

-and add these lines to the `inputs()`.
-Feel free to omit any you don't need:
+and add the following lines to the `inputs()`.
+Feel free to omit any you don't
-the fewer plugins you try to build, the lower your chance of failure!
-To build
-1.16.3 on my system I had to remove the `modbus`, `ecs`, and `docker` inputs,
-but normally I take out way more than that.
+need

 ```go
 _ "github.com/snltd/illumos-telegraf-plugins/inputs/cpu"